tdseher/addtag-project/README.md

  * To facilitate more straightforward programming, AddTag outputs 0-based genomic coordinates (as opposed to traditional 1-based coordinates).
 All input data, such as `GFF` files, are expected to use 1-based genomic coordinates.
  * If Algorithm columns in the `STDOUT` of the `generate_all` subroutine, return `0.0`, then a likely cause is that the Algorithm prerequisites are not correctly installed.
 For instance, if `Azimuth` scores are all `0.0` on a Linux machine, then you might be missing the `python-tk` system package.
 In this case, try to run `source/algorithms/addtag_wrapper.py` in isolation to troubleshoot the problem.
  * The 'forward' and 'reverse' cognomina are absolute to the input contig coordinates.
 For instance, the 'sF' and 'sR' Primers are not relative to the orientation of the Feature defined in the input GFF.
 Instead, 'sF' is earlier in the contig (lower number), and 'sR' is later in the contig (higher number).
+ * In this current version, AddTag's `generate_primers` subroutine assumes that there is a double-stranded break (DSB) in the gDNA between the the locations the dDNA homology arms are similar to.
+Furthermore, it assumes these DSBs are repaired perfectly though homology-directed repair (HDR).
+This makes sense in our experimental biological system *C. albicans*.
+In other systems, such as *H. sapiens*, there is a higher amount of error-prone DSB repair.
+ * Run time is a function of the number of potential primers that need to be analyzed.
+Thus, genes that are longer have more potential primers.
+Also, the number of potential primers actually analyzed depends on the sequence composition of each region.
+If a region has great complexity, then more primers will be analyzed with the full suite of filters, and the analysis will take longer.
+If a region has little complexity, then more potential primers will be discarded at early filters, and the analysis will take less time.
+ * In rare cases, endogenous RNA may bind to the RGN to drive cutting at non-target loci.
+AddTag does not screen the input gDNA for this possibility because it does not analyze the scaffold section of the gRNA.

 </td></tr></tbody></table>
 </details>